Who are we?

 Where do we store this personal data?

-All information you provide to us is stored in our database, provided by Salesforce.
-Salesforce stores all your personal data on servers based in France and Germany.
+All information you provide to us is stored in our database, provided by Hubspot.
+Hubspot stores all your personal data on servers based in the USA and Germany.

 By law, you have a number of rights when it comes to your personal data – these are summarised below.